Abysxx/Abyss-banisher/README.md

-A collection of bookmarklets (Abyss Bansiher)
+A collection of bookmarklets made by me (Abyss Bansiher)